ahilanks/OSKI-EATS/README.md

 Improving access to dorm food.
 One meal at a time.

-Oski Eats is an easy and improved way for Berkeley students to access the Berkeley Dining Hall Menus.
-It is now live on the app store-- check it out at the link above!
+Live on the app store-- check it out at the link above!

 Contact:
 ahilanks@berkeley.edu